Simple Feedback System In Python Flask (Free Download)

 DOWNLOAD & NOTES

-Firstly, here is the download link to the example code as promised.
+Here is the download link to the example code, so you don’t have to copy-paste everything.

 EXAMPLE CODE DOWNLOAD

-Click here to download all the example source code, I have released it under the MIT license, so feel free to build on top of it or use it in your own project.
+Just click on “download zip” or do a git clone.
+I have released it under the MIT license, so feel free to build on top of it or use it in your own project.

-PYTHON ONLINE FEEDBACK
+PYTHON FLASK ONLINE FEEDBACK

 All right, let us now walk through the steps of building an online feedback system with Flask and SQLite.